5HT2B/heartbeat/README.md

 ## Contributing

-Contributions to fix my code are welcome.
+Contributions to fix my code are welcome, as well as any improvements.
-I also didn't bother googling how to implement a favicon, so we're just living without it.

 To build:
 ```bash